🙋🏻♀️ ¡Oye! Book a Barcelona tour with Marta.

 Only around Carrer dels Pellaires do we see traces of the past, in the old industrial workshops and studios of Palo Alto and the El Besòs water tower.

-El Besòs i el Maresme: The Suburbs
+El Besòs i el Maresme: A New Business District

 La Verneda i La Pau: Residential Area